WHAT I DO:

 • Tribal government advising.
 Represent tribes in consultation with state and federal governments.
 Negotiate intergovernmental agreements and memoranda of understanding.
 Prepare tribal ordinances and policies.
 Advise tribal councils on a day-to-day basis on wide variety of matters.

-• Indian country construction work.
+• Indian country construction.
 Negotiate numerous construction and design contracts and manage disputes on behalf of developers, general contractors, and tribal owners throughout Indian country on projects ranging from tribal government buildings, to casinos, to health clinics, to housing.

-• Other business work.
+• Other business matters.
 Represent diverse vendors in transactions with tribes and others.

 • Tribal project development and financing.
 Represent tribal borrowers on a wide variety of projects including all stages of both traditional and nontraditional financing.